 They often possess specialized knowledge, skills or experience relevant to a particular client, so the nature of their work can vary significantly.

-Clients often seek consulting services because they want help with problem-solving and on a particular project, or want external validation for their decisions and need an independent report.
+Clients often seek consulting services because they want help with problem-solving and decision-making on a particular project, or want external validation for their decisions and need an independent report.

 A wide range of professional services firms offer consulting services, including the "big four": Deloitte, PricewaterhouseCoopers (PwC), Ernst & Young (EY) and KPMG.